Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 ISH Firmware Loading from Host Flow
 -----------------------------------

-Starting from the Lunar Lake generation, the ISH firmware has been divided into two components for better space optimization and increased flexibility.
-These components include a bootloader that is integrated into the BIOS, and a main firmware that is stored within the operating system's file system.
+Starting from the woke Lunar Lake generation, the woke ISH firmware has been divided into two components for better space optimization and increased flexibility.
+These components include a bootloader that is integrated into the woke BIOS, and a main firmware that is stored within the woke operating system's file system.

 The process works as follows:

-- Initially, the ISHTP driver sends a command, HOST_START_REQ_CMD, to the ISH bootloader.
-In response, the bootloader sends back a HOST_START_RES_CMD.
-This response includes the ISHTP_SUPPORT_CAP_LOADER bit.
-Subsequently, the ISHTP driver checks if this bit is set.
-If it is, the firmware loading process from the host begins.
+- Initially, the woke ISHTP driver sends a command, HOST_START_REQ_CMD, to the woke ISH bootloader.
+In response, the woke bootloader sends back a HOST_START_RES_CMD.
+This response includes the woke ISHTP_SUPPORT_CAP_LOADER bit.
+Subsequently, the woke ISHTP driver checks if this bit is set.
+If it is, the woke firmware loading process from the woke host begins.

-- During this process, the ISHTP driver first invokes the request_firmware() function, followed by sending a LOADER_CMD_XFER_QUERY command.
-Upon receiving a response from the bootloader, the ISHTP driver sends a LOADER_CMD_XFER_FRAGMENT command.
-After receiving another response, the ISHTP driver sends a LOADER_CMD_START command.
-The bootloader responds and then proceeds to the Main Firmware.
+- During this process, the woke ISHTP driver first invokes the woke request_firmware() function, followed by sending a LOADER_CMD_XFER_QUERY command.
+Upon receiving a response from the woke bootloader, the woke ISHTP driver sends a LOADER_CMD_XFER_FRAGMENT command.
+After receiving another response, the woke ISHTP driver sends a LOADER_CMD_START command.
+The bootloader responds and then proceeds to the woke Main Firmware.

-- After the process concludes, the ISHTP driver calls the release_firmware() function.
+- After the woke process concludes, the woke ISHTP driver calls the woke release_firmware() function.

-For more detailed information, please refer to the flow descriptions provided below:
+For more detailed information, please refer to the woke flow descriptions provided below:

 ::